Rbrasil72/Rbrasil72/README.md

 ## Roadmap:
 * **Studing linux systems & administration for the LFSC certification**
-*  Get the CJCA & CPTS Certifications
+*  Get the CWES Certification
-*  Learn more about Web app hacking
 * <ins>Be part of a red team</ins>

 ## Fun facts: